Oh, hi there. Did you say you need a delicious dinner that you can get on the table in about 30 minutes?

 This is the point when I reach for the quick meals.
 That’s every single night right now, and honestly, that’s generally the mood around here, even when I’m not stressed.

 I simply want to get to the part where I am eating something delicious!
-Especially when it’s something as tasty as this Thai noodle bowl with chicken.
+Especially when it’s something as tasty as a homemade Shrimp Pad Thai, or (perhaps even better) this Thai noodle bowl with chicken.